benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

     multiculturalism) and at a global level (because global village).
 Still, I'm using this word so the c/c/c schtick makes sense.

-In this group session (which runs until 10:30am) your group needs to write a (draft) document.
+In this group session your group needs to produce a (draft) document.
 I don't want to be _too_ dogmatic about the form and content---the whole point of this workshop is to throw out the rulebook---but here's a example of the sorts of things that are usually important in an assessment item:

 - **description**: a high-level description of what the task is and what the students are required to deliver